-- 1. The employee must appeal the decision in writing to the Mayor within five (5) working days after receipt of the department supervisor's response. - 2.
-After receipt of the appeal the Mayor, at his discretion, may meet with the employee and the employee's supervisor. - 3.
-The employee and employee's supervisor will be asked to present written documentation and testimony. - 4.
-After the appeals process, the Mayor will provide the employee with his written decision concerning the appeal within 7 workdays after the meeting. - 5.
-The decision of the Mayor is final. - If the department supervisor fails to fulfill his obligations in the appeal process in the mandated time frame, the employee may appeal directly to the Mayor. - If, after the appeals procedure has begun, the employee fails to fulfill his obligations in the appeal process in the mandated time frame, the complaint or appeal shall be dropped. - At any stage of the appeals process, the most recent decision that has been rendered on the complaint or appeal shall remain in force until such time as that decision has been upheld, reversed, or modified.
+- 1. The employee must appeal the decision in writing to the Mayor within five (5) business days after receipt of the department head's response.
+(Contact Human Resources for forms and instructions.) - 2.
+After receipt of the appeal the Mayor, at his discretion, may meet with the employee, the employee's supervisor, and/or the department head.

-- Back pay shall not be ordinarily recoverable; but where the disciplinary action is reversed or modified, the Mayor may authorize full recovery of pay and benefits for the entire period or for any lesser period. - Retaliation for filing a grievance is strictly prohibited.
+- 3. The employee, employee's supervisor, and/or the department head may be asked to present written documentation and testimony. - 4.
+The Mayor will provide the employee with his written decision concerning the appeal within five (5) business days. - 5.
+The decision of the Mayor is final. - If the department supervisor and/or department head fails to fulfill their obligations in the appeals process in the mandated time frame, the employee may appeal directly to the Mayor. - If, after the appeals procedure has begun, the employee fails to fulfill his obligations in the appeals process in the mandated time frame, the appeal shall be dropped. - At any stage of the appeals process, the most recent decision that has been rendered on the complaint or appeal shall remain in force until such time as that decision has been upheld, reversed, or modified. - Back pay shall not ordinarily be recoverable; but where the disciplinary action is reversed or modified, the Mayor may authorize full recovery of pay and benefits for the entire period or for any lesser period. - Retaliation for filing a grievance is strictly prohibited.
 No employee shall take reprisal action against an employee who uses the grievance procedure, serves as an advisor, or participates in any way (i.e. witness) in the grievance process.
-Any employee violating this provision against retaliation shall be subject to disciplinary action, up to and including termination. - No employee shall use an official position in an attempt to improperly influence the grievance procedure. - The decision to utilize the grievance procedure shall not deny any employee the right to file a charge of unlawful discrimination with the appropriate state and/or federal agencies. - Copies of the official forms are available from the municipal clerk.
+Any employee violating this provision against retaliation shall be subject to disciplinary action, up to and including termination. - No employee shall use an official position in an attempt to improperly influence the grievance procedure. - The decision to utilize the grievance procedure shall not deny any employee the right to file a charge of unlawful discrimination with the appropriate state and/or federal agencies. - Copies of the official grievance and appeals forms are available from Human Resources.
 These forms are to be used by all employees seeking resolution of a grievance under the grievance procedure.
-No formal grievance may be considered unless it is properly made on the official grievance form as supplied by the City.
+No formal grievance may be considered unless it is properly made on the official forms as supplied by Human Resources.